Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-command-and-control.md

 ## Practice 23: Design for friction and failure

 **Problem**
-Stress and disruption expose weaknesses in command and control systems.
+Stress and disruption expose weaknesses in command-and-control systems.

 **Action**
 Build systems that can continue operating when people or links fail.